 6. Coordinate Instagram ads with Facebook, Google, and more

 Because Instagram is owned by Facebook, it integrates seamlessly with Facebook ads.
 It even uses the same Ads Manager.

-This means you can easily use retargeting ads to remind your followers about you while they’re scrolling through friends’ Facebook pages or visiting their favorite websites.
+This means you can easily build retargeting audiences and run ads to remind your followers about you while they’re scrolling through friends’ Facebook pages or visiting their favorite websites.

 If someone finds you for the first time via your Instagram business profile, they’ll need to be “warmed up” before they’re ready to buy anything.
 Retargeting lets you do that.